arunmarria/vancouverCrimeDataExploration/README.md

-# vancouverCrimeDataExploration
+# Exploration City of Vancouver's crime data
-Exploration of Crime data from City of Vancouver.
+The project uses City of Vancouver's publicly available data to analyze crime numbers and patterns.